ThomasKrauss/Reconnect/README.md

 It is still very young and is far from being either whole or usable.
 This is not surprising because the Reconnect project aims to connect again things that were connected.

 We know all too well that computers can give us results they are not much able to help us explore.
-One way is obviously to make them more knowledgeable about the results themselves, their structure and their organization.
+One way to fix the issue is obviously to make them more knowledgeable about the results themselves.

 But since I am a programmer, I have been more interested in making them explore how we have arrived to such results.
 While this perspective may feel loony, it's actually distressing to notice how much code we have and how few ways to look at it we use.
 Despite code is a web of connections of all kinds: logical, structural, organized in a timely fashion, etc.

-Since I am a programmer, I witness daily these connections.
+Since I am a programmer, I witness these connections on a daily basis.
 They exist as without them programs could not run.
 But somehow they get lost.
-And I know damn well what we are doing systematically then: we manually reconnect things.
+And I know damn well what we are doing systematically then: we *manually* reconnect things.
 In our head, in documentation, in tutorials, in tests, in frameworks, in methodologies, you name it.

 Every time, it's about asking more from us, not from the computers.

-Therefore, one of my basic moves was to not do that if I could have asked the computer to reconnect things.
-And it goes to a so fundamental level that the Reconnect project still has deep shortcomings on basic code editing tasks.
+Therefore one of my basic moves was to not do that if I could have asked the computer to reconnect things.
+And I have found out that it goes to a so fundamental level that the Reconnect project still has deep shortcomings on basic code editing tasks.

-However, note that it is only about 8500 lines of Common Lisp code.
+However note that it is only about 8500 lines of Common Lisp code.
 And that's counting all the duplicates in the my-graphs system which is currently under heavy refactoring.
-The Javascript code is a not a monster either, thanks to the use of <a href="http://facebook.github.io/react/index.html">React</a>.
+The Javascript code is a not a monster either (if you ignore the various libraries used I didn't code), thanks to the use of <a href="http://facebook.github.io/react/index.html">React</a>.
 But it's quite a mess for now.

 Setup
 -----

 This project has been developed on Windows, under <a href="http://www.lispworks.com/downloads/">the Personal Edition of LispWorks</a>.
 Even if only a tiny and peripheral bit of code is limited to work on this implementation, I would advice you to use it.

 You may work on another OS without much difficulty (unchecked claim!).
 There's only one part of code related to Windows and it's the tiny and peripheral bit of code.
 What's more, that code only helps setting the PATH variable on Windows, something you can do by hand on the OS of your choice.

-The tiny bit of code checks if the various external needed programs are available on the command line, without any knowledge of where the actual program is installed.
+To be more precise, it checks if the various external needed programs are available on the command line regardless of where they are installed.

 The needed programs are:
 - dot (from <a href="http://www.graphviz.org/">Graphviz</a>)